blandflakes/echo-chamber-template/README.md

 ## Request Validation
-Amazon also requires that you (validate incoming requests)[https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#Verifying that the Request was Sent by Alexa].
-The (echo-chamber-middleware)[https://github.com/blandflakes/echo-chamber-middleware] library provides a bare-bones version of this functionality.
+Amazon also requires that you [validate incoming requests](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service#Verifying that the Request was Sent by Alexa).
+The [echo-chamber-middleware](https://github.com/blandflakes/echo-chamber-middleware) library provides a bare-bones version of this functionality.
 There are lines in your `ring.clj` file that are commented out that enable this validation.
 When turning these on, testing locally or with curl will not be possible (see "Testing" above).

 ## License